millerhoo/journey1-self-service-bi/workshops/journey1-self-service-bi/LabGuide200.md

 ## Goal of Demo:

-To demonstrate how easily to leverage Oracle Integration Cloud Service to build integration to pull Twitter feeds which the user cares about and store the data into Data Lake in Oracle Storage Cloud.
+To demonstrate how easily it is to leverage Oracle Integration Cloud Service and build integrations to pull Twitter feeds which the user cares about and store the data into Data Lake in Oracle Storage Cloud.

 ## Pre-requisites: